cjgdev/midi-markdown/.github/PULL_REQUEST_TEMPLATE.md

 ---

 <!--
-Thank you for contributing to MIDI Markup Language!
+Thank you for contributing to MIDI Markdown!
 Your effort helps make this project better for everyone.
 -->